Toxblh/vscode-package/README.md

 >**Note:** If you still have the old `code` alias in your `.bash_profile` (or equivalent) from an early VS Code version, remove it and replace it by executing the **Shell Command: Install 'code' command in PATH** command.

-To manually add VS Code to your path:
+To manually add VS Code to your path on MacOS:

 ```bash
 cat << EOF >> ~/.bash_profile